nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

-example replacing the parameters related to the Silder portion of the model with a functional form such as the Heligman-Pollard model or the the multi-exponential model, both of which are outlined in a review of mortality models and forecasting by Boothe and Tickle.
+example replacing the parameters related to the Silder portion of the model with a functional form such as the Heligman-Pollard model or the the multi-exponential model, both of which are outlined in a review of mortality models and forecasting by Boothe and Tickle[1,4].

-In addition to replacing the deterministic skeleton with a similar model for mortality which largely imposes our assumptions about how mortality operates over age, we could also use a more less structured model and allow the data to govern the shape of the base model.
+In addition to replacing the deterministic skeleton with a similar model for mortality which largely imposes our assumptions about how mortality operates over age, we could also use a less structured model and allow the data to govern the shape of the base model.
 One way that this could be done is by the use of a spline model.
 Spline models have the advantage of being well studied outside of the context of demographic modeling while still having a history of being used in mortality modeling as well.
-Both Currie and Shyamal-kumar outline how they have used P-splines and cubic splines respectively in order to make estimates for mortality with Currie detailing methods for how to make projections.
+Both Currie and Shyamalkumar[7,8] outline how they have used P-splines and cubic splines respectively in order to make estimates for mortality with Currie detailing methods for how to make projections.
 One advantage of using a spline model is that formulations exist